In this Article

-Figs are considered to be the world’s one of the healthiest fruit, which is rich in nutrients and highly recommended for pregnant women.
+Figs are considered to be one of the healthiest fruit, that are rich in nutrients and highly recommended for pregnant women.
 Besides, it will help you deal with morning sickness during early stages of your first trimester of pregnancy.
-It fulfils the nutritional requirement required by your body during pregnancy.
+It fulfills the nutritional requirement of your body during pregnancy.

 Nutritional Value of Figs

 You may have a quick look at the nutritional property per 50 grams of figs, given in a detailed list below (as described in world’s healthiest foods whfoods.org website):

 - Manganese – 0.06 mg